GFX-Code/GFX-NPC_Taxi/README.md

 - Updated client.lua to not run function every frame
 - Fixed taxi not going to the waypoint if it was already set before player got into the vehicle

+# Update 1.0.2

+- Added checks to make sure players have money to call taxi
+- Adjusted taxi driving style when pulling up to destination

 # Preview

 https://youtu.be/KB6lZ8NrX8M